The Shops of Woburn Sands

 Newman’s daughter, Kate, for many years a teacher at Aspley Heath Primary School told Arthur Parker of her early life – how she walked from the shop to the farm in Hardwick Place to fetch the milk, over the footpath in the parson’s field, as Chapel Street had not then been made.
 Later the High Street frontage was divided longitudinally, the northern part going to Joseph Elliott with the drapery shop and the southern part to Henry Inwood with the Inn premises.
 For many years this was Robert Halls clothes shop.
 This was taken over in 1973, but the name Robert Hall stayed on.
 Tim Fryer – When I took over Robert Hall’s in 1973, Miss Hebbes worked for Mr Hall as secretary and during the two weeks that Sheila went to learn the ropes before taking over she was amused as every time there was a £10 note paid into the till, Miss Hebbes would take it to National Westminster bank next door by going through the door in the wall that linked the two premises.
 At that time we had keys to the front door of the bank and could enter a caged off area then get into the flat above the shop.
 When we took over the existing stock it only included six ladies dresses”.
 In 2003, Enjoy Holidays Travel Agent took the shop until it closed in 2012.
 After a long time vacant, the Woburn Sands Pharmacy moved here in 2017 from no.31.

 At some time, the Westminster Bank had acquired the drapery shop (where they used a room on one day in the week before opening full time) and the land in rear, and in more recent times they took in part of the house at the side of the shop and extended the building over the garden at the side to completely fill up the frontage with the present bank premises.
 It was also home to the Woburn Sands Permanent Building Society in 1939.
-The Natwest closed down June 2017.
+Natwest closed down June 2017.

 Two staff connected to the bank were killed in World War II.
 Sergeant Harry William Mayne, No. 1176480, of the RAF Volunteer Reserve, died 19th August 1942, aged 30, and was buried at Eyeworth Churchyard, Bedfordshire.
 This was possibly a training accident.
 Flight Sergeant John Joseph O’Brien Heady, also of the RAF Volunteer Reserve, 153 Sqn., was killed 14th February 1945, when the Lancaster he was on board was shot down by a Ju88 over eastern Germany.
 A plaque in the Bank remembered them both.
 The plaque was moved to the Central Milton Keynes Branch.

 In 1840 this property was two cottages, and so it is in the 1881 auction particulars too, and it is so shown on the 1880 ordnance survey map, with a large building at the bottom of the garden.
 The auction particulars mention a granary over the workshop.
 The name John Giles is mentioned, so perhaps it was a timber merchants.
 The auction evidently aroused the interest of buyers; it is dated for August 24 but in the previous June the two cottages had been sold to George Spreckley, the tailor, for £245, and he held them until 1900 when he sold to the grocer, Frederick Wingrave at £400, and he held them as an investment.
 Wingrave sold the southern part which became No.51 in 1927, to Sidney Crawley, the butcher, who came up from No. 47 Station Road, and Crawley eventually sold to the Co-Operative Society.
 Dolly Mills – “Mr Crawley, the butchers shop.
 He was a typical butcher – a large man with a large tummy and always wore a blue striped apron and sometimes wore a boater hat.
 He had a daughter, Gwen, who at times helped in the shop.
 He also had a dog that sat in the doorway.”
-It was lately Pearces Bakery, and since 2005 has been Oliver Adams in the same trade.
+It was lately Pearces Bakery, and since 2005 was Oliver Adams in the same trade.
+In 2019, The Whisk opened, making pancakes and cocktails.

 Both the 1840 Tithe Apportionment and the auction particulars treat this and No.57 as one property, but the 1880 map clearly shows it as two cottages.
 Proof of the alterations and additions can be seen on close inspection of the buildings, as from the passage between Nos.
 53 and 55, the outline of the old cottages can be traced in the brickwork, with a 12ft. addition on the front, to bring the shops up to the pavement, and attic storey added above.
 The property was held by the Boyes family until 1931.